 Students will document the medical record as per facility policy.
-Correctly documenting the forms, including proper location and descriptions, are important, as well as obtaining any faculty review or co-signatures as required by the facility.
-Students may be required to submit their written documentation to their instructor for approval prior to entry in the medical record.
-Upon instructor approval, the student will then enter the documentation in the medical record.
+Correctly documenting the forms, including proper location and descriptions, is essential, and obtaining any faculty review or co-signatures as required by the facility.
+Students may be required to submit their written documentation to their instructor for approval prior to entry into the medical record.
+Upon instructor approval, the student will enter the medical record's documentation.